Letters of recommendation.

 It is very difficult to write good letters for those students who have not been an engaged member of the academic/school community.
 The more interactions you have with me, the easier it is to write a letter that is really personal to you, and thus more impactful when read by future employers or admissions committees.

 Finally, please understand that I might not be the best person to write a letter on your behalf.
-I recommend that you identify those teachers with whom you've had the closest interaction and who you believe can give you the strongest recommendation possible.
-In some instances, I might not be that person.
-In such cases, I will suggest that you ask someone more suitable.
+I recommend that you identify those professors with whom you've had the closest interaction—and those who can give you the strongest recommendation possible.